-It is a common myth out there that the sun is hazardous to your skin!
+It is a common myth out there that the sun is hazardous to your skin and Silymarin Caused by UV Radiation!
 However, this is not entirely correct, the sun provides the body with the vital vitamin D which gives your skin a glow.The bad news is, the sun emits harmful ultraviolet rays that can be damaging, especially to the skin.
 Think about sunburns—painful and horrid!
 Right?

 What are Ultraviolet Radiations?